Speech Pathology Programs in Indiana - IN

 Become a Speech-Language Pathologist in Indiana

 The state of Indiana does not require that a student enter the master’s program with a specific undergraduate degree.
 There are eight courses that are a prerequisite for graduate school.
 If these are not completed in the undergraduate degree, the student may take them during graduate school.
-However, they will not count toward his Masters Degree in Speech Language Pathology.
-Classes included in online or campus based Indiana speech pathology graduate programs include:
+However, they will not count toward earning a master's in speech language pathology.
+Classes included in online or campus-based Indiana speech pathology graduate programs may include:

 - Introduction to Clinical Practice

 - Phonological Disorders